Hanggi/mac-utility/memdetector/README.md

 $ make pass
 ```

-The library may detect the malloc and free function, and report the results of detecting
+The library may detect the malloc and free function, and report the results of detecting.

+If there is a double free, you can see like:

+> [ILLEGAL]This is a DOUBLE free! @: 0x90a060

+And if there is a memory leak:

+> [LEAK] No.2 Memory @ 0x12c306 didn't freed for size of 100!

+Every thing passed:

+> [PASS] Every memory managed well.